bkamapantula/writing/2020/food-recipes.md

 I'm not yet sure on how the output will be although I know what it won't be surely (photographs).
 I'll be reading a lot on food, cooking styles, circumstances etc to write well.

 In short the next three months would be nothing but celebration of food.
 This is my first instance of taking out time for an elaborate personal project.
+Wish me luck!